krishnamistry46/krishnamistry46.github.io-leaflet-challenge/README.md

 Plot a second dataset on your map to illustrate the relationship between tectonic plates and seismic activity.
 Have pulled  the  dataset and visualized it alongside the original data.
-Data on tectonic plates can be found at https://github.com/fraxen/tectonicplatesLinks to an external site..

 Performec the following tasks: